BreaGaudioso/napster.js/README.md

 # Attention:

 This SDK has been deprecated in favor of the new and improved [napster.js](https://github.com/Napster/napster.js) SDK.
+This SDK is now for internal use only and should be merged into the public repo for any changes to be made public.

 Please update your projects.

 We will keep this repository active until May, 2017 to help with your transition.